Mastering HTML5 Offline Storage for Your Website

 delete sessionStorage.anotherKeyExample;

-We can also store data in the browser in a form of localStorage.
-But unlike sessionStorage, localStorage data is persistent; the data will remain in the browser as long as we do not intentionally remove it.
+localStorage allows us to store data in the browser persistently.
+Unlike sessionStorage, localStorage data remains in the browser until we intentionally remove it.

-Storing the data in localStorage is as easy as we did in sessionStorage.
-In fact, the technicalities are all the same, except we now use localStorage object.
-We can input a data entry, with the.setItem() method or directly setting it with the key name, like so.
+Storing data in localStorage is just as simple as in sessionStorage.
+The process is identical, except we use the localStorage object.
+We can create a data entry using the .setItem() method or by directly setting it with the key name, like this:

 localStorage.setItem("keyName", "Hello, Local Storage");